…”REMEMBER PEARL HARBOR” DAY (1941) “A DATE THAT WILL LIVE IN INFAMY!”

 On this day in 1968, Eric Burdon announced he would break-up the Animals after a December 22 concert at Newcastle City Hall.
 His intention was to go to California and start an acting career.. but he ended up fronting ‘War.’

 On this day in 1969, the Christmas cartoon special “Frosty the Snowman” first aired on CBS-TV.

 Also in 1969, CBS-TV’s Ed Sullivan Show was headlined by The 5th Dimension singing “Wedding Bell Blues” and twin pianists Ferrante & Teicher playing the theme from “Midnight Cowboy.”
 Tony Sandler & Ralph Young sang “Put On A Happy Face,” while Imogene Coca and stand-up comedian Ron Carey supplied the laughs.

-On this day in 1970, newsman Harry Reasoner, who had left CBS News just weeks earlier, joined another CBS alumnus for “The ABC Evening News with Howard K. Smith and Harry Reasoner”.
+On this day in 1970, newsman Harry Reasoner (right, above), who had left CBS News just weeks earlier, joined another CBS alumnus for “The ABC Evening News with Howard K. Smith and Harry Reasoner”.
 The Smith-Reasoner anchor team lasted almost five years.

 On this day in 1971, Paul & Linda McCartney’s new group Wings released their first album “Wild Life,” only in the UK, to lukewarm critical reviews.
 It contained just 8 tracks, seven of them penned by Linda & Paul.

 On this day in 1973, radio station CHPQ AM1370 Parksville signed on.
 For much of the schedule in the early years it was a repeater for CHUB Nanaimo.
 It is now at FM 99.9 operating as The Lounge.
 The Lounge was launched in 2005 by Paul Larsen, formerly of Clear Sky Radio, CJOC Lethbridge, now owner of CKOO-FM Kelowna. .